 Some interviews are available, like Adrian Younge’s Invisible Blackness.
 However, the talk-show format isn’t as frequent or as frequently produced on Apple Music.

-Amazon Music’s live feature, available only via the mobile app, is very cool.
+Amazon Music’s live feature, available only via the mobile software, is very cool.
 It allows musicians from all over the globe to stream their Twitch streams through the Amazon Music app.

 Apple Music is not just about videos.
 It is also a leader in radio.
 Apple Music has three main stations: Music 1, Music Hits, and Music Country.
 All of these were broadcast live to over 165 countries.
 Apple Music’s radio experience can be accessed via international stations for updates on sports and news.